glozow/bitcoin-notes/full-rbf.md

 - The prevalence of full RBF on the network
 	- Peter Todd [reports](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2022-October/021012.html) that he has observed replacements of non-signaling transactions using opentimestamps.
-He notes that they are rare, and it's possible that these are due to propagation latency.
+He notes that they are rare, and it's possible that these replacements are due to other factors.
 	- He also
 	  [posted](https://np.reddit.com/r/Bitcoin/comments/40ejy8/peter_todd_with_my_doublespendpy_tool_with/cytlhh0/)
 about this in 2016.
 That thread reads similarly to this year's discussion.